 This is one of St. George’s most popular parks and for good reason!
 The park boasts warm, blue water and that iconic red rock landscape.
 You’ll also find Sand Mountain, sand dunes that can be explored by off-road vehicles.

-Unfortunately, when we were visiting the weather was too cold to get into the water but this is a perfect destination for families, couples, adventure seekers and water sports fans.
+This is a perfect destination for families, couples, adventure seekers and water sports fans.
 You can boat, fish, ATV, and even camp with your RV or tent.

 Red Cliffs Desert Reserve-